BrianK64/Travel_Assistant/README.md

     "Acoomodation#_Duration: <Accomodation#_Duration_Placeholder>,\
     "Pet": <Pet_Placeholder>}

-  ## Explanation
+  ## Description
-  Here, a entry "Accomodation" has number count # attached to account for switching hotels, inns, etc.\
+  Here, the entry "Accomodation" has number count # attached to account for switching hotels, inns, etc.\
   Start_Date stands for date the travel starts.\
   End_date stands for date the travel ends.\
   Location stands for the location/area the use is staying\